vanicce/repo-screenshot/README.md

-# Web Screenshot
+# Repo Screenshot
 ## Project Description
-The Web Screenshot project is a simple tool for fetching GitHub repositories and taking screenshots of the homepages of the websites associated with these repositories.
+The Repo Screenshot project is a simple tool for fetching GitHub repositories and taking screenshots of the homepages of the websites associated with these repositories.
 The screenshots are then stored in a directory with the name of the respective site.

 ## Features
 Fetch GitHub repositories